 Best available techniques (BAT) are defined within the European IPPC Directive.
 In order to minimise differences in the application of BAT across EU Member States, a series of BAT Reference (BREF) notes has been introduced.

 Sealing technology is involved in virtually all of the sectors covered by the IPPC Directive.
 Yet, only limited information and guidance on sealing options is available in some of the early BREF notes.
-For this reason, the ESA has developed a Sealing Technology BAT guidance note to help customers to achieve compliance
+For this reason, the ESA has developed a Fugitive Emissions Reduction Document to help customers to achieve compliance.

 Best available techniques and life cycle cost

 One of the key elements of the IPPC Directive is energy efficiency – and this is also a crucial aspect when considering the options for Best Available Techniques (BAT).

 The energy demand in certain process systems can be a huge component of the total costs of operating the plant.
 In some cases, over 25% of the total energy use on certain industrial installations may be accounted for by pumping systems.
 Despite this, many operations do not factor in such costs during procurement – focussing their attention solely on the initial purchase price.
 Using that criteria alone may be a simple methodology, but will lead to poor long-term decisions!

 This is where life-cycle cost (LCC) analysis can be a valuable management tool to help maximise capital investment and plant efficiency.